 Deduct Expenses

 Deduct eligible expenses related to your rental property.
-This includes expenses such as mortgage interest, property taxes, insurance, repairs, maintenance, property management fees, advertising costs, legal fees, and utilities.
+This includes rental expenses such as mortgage interest, property taxes, insurance, repairs, maintenance, property management fees, advertising costs, legal fees, and utilities.
 Enter the amounts for each expense category in the appropriate section of Schedule E.

 Recommended Article: Learn about the common rental property expenses that all landlords need to know.